Contact: John Passero

 1-800-220-3675 ext.
 3604

-X-ray Computed Tomography (CT) is a more advanced technique that combines examination of a series of X-ray images projected through a single sample at varying angles to create a complete view of the sample.
-These images are then computationally back-projected to model a three-dimensional (3D) representation of the original sample.
-This allows for all of the varying materials to be modeled and examined after the sample is scanned.
-With a high-resolution micro-CT scanner and advanced software modeling, features that are even less than five microns in size can be reliably examined and rendered.
+X-ray Computed Tomography (CT) is a more advanced technique.
+It combines the examination of a series of X-ray images projected through a single sample at varying angles to create a complete view of the object.
+These images are then computationally back-projected to model a three-dimensional (3D) representation of the original sample, allowing for all of the varying materials to be modeled and examined.
+With a high-resolution micro-CT scanner and advanced software modeling, features less than five microns in size can be reliably examined.

-Using these techniques, a great range of samples can be inspected and analyzed for a host of different types of internal features.
-The ability to look at a sample in 3D is a uniquely powerful capability that facilitates all sorts of other analysis methods.
-Manufactured parts can be compared against known CAD plans, or parts from different lots.
-Wall thickness, cell size, grain size and fiber orientation can all be examined easily.
-An X-ray is an extremely useful technique for examining internal voids in cast part, or inclusions in ceramics or polymer materials.
-Failure analysis benefits from X-ray CT by allowing for specific features to be more precisely targeted for mechanical sectioning, or for virtual cross sections to be examined from the CT data.
-With the high-density, high-precision output available with CT analysis, samples can be directly imported for meshing and analysis using finite element analysis (FEA) or other computational methods.
-X-ray inspection and 3D CT allow you to harness the significant precision and detail for your projects on samples as varied as micro-electronics to hammer forged, high-strength mechanical parts or tooling.
+Examining a sample in 3D is a uniquely powerful capability that also facilitates other analysis methods.
+Manufactured parts can be compared against known CAD plans or parts from different lots.
+Wall thickness, cell size, grain size and fiber orientation can all be examined.
+It is also an exceptionally useful tool for examining internal voids in cast parts or inclusions in ceramics or polymer materials.
+X-ray CT can even benefit failure analysis by allowing specific features to be more precisely targeted for mechanical sectioning or for virtual cross sections to be examined from the CT data.
+The high-density, high-precision output available with CT analysis means samples can be directly imported for meshing and analysis using finite element analysis (FEA) or other computational methods.
+X-ray inspection and 3D CT provide the precision and detail for samples as varied as micro-electronics to hammer forged, high-strength mechanical parts.